 The easiest way to setup Polypheny-DB is to use Polypheny Control.

-To build and start Polypheny-DB using Polypheny Control you need to have Java JDK in Version 8 or higher installed on your system.
+To build and start Polypheny-DB using Polypheny Control you need to have a Java JDK of version 11 or higher installed on your system.
 Thanks to JGit, Polypheny Control contains a pure Java implementation of Git.
 Therefore, it is no longer required to have Git installed on the system.

 Download the latest polypheny-control.jar from the release section.
 To start the Web-UI execute

 The interface can now be accessed on port

 8070.
 This port can be changed by specifying another port using the parameter

 java -jar polypheny-control.jar control -p 8070

 8082 because these are the default ports of services offered by Polypheny-DB.

 Polypheny-DB stores files in the local file system.
 By default, this is done in a special folder called